Bucks overtake Timberwolves 112-107 behind 33 points from Antetokounmpo

 Minnesota dropped into a tie with Oklahoma City for the Western Conference lead at 39-17.
 The Thunder routed Washington 147-106 earlier Friday.

-Anthony Edwards made three 3-pointers in the final 1:58 to give the Wolves a late chance, but Damian Lillard iced it for the Bucks with a pullup 21-footer with 10.3 seconds left for the five-point lead.
+Anthony Edwards made three 3-pointers in the final 1:58 to give the Wolves a late chance after falling behind by 17 points late in the third quarter, but Damian Lillard iced it for the Bucks with a pullup 21-footer with 10.3 seconds left for the five-point lead.

+Malik Beasley scored all 14 of his points in the third, when the Bucks outscored the Wolves 36-13.

+“We've got to be better,” coach Chris Finch said.
+"We were hustling, but we weren’t sharp.”

-Karl-Anthony Towns (22 points, 14 rebounds) and Rudy Gobert (12 points, 19 rebounds) helped the Wolves (39-17) control the basket with a 32-14 second-chance points advantage, but their sloppy and sluggish third quarter was too much to overcome.
+Karl-Anthony Towns (22 points, 14 rebounds) and Rudy Gobert (12 points, 19 rebounds) helped the Wolves build a 32-14 second-chance points advantage, but their sloppy third quarter was too much to overcome.

+“We just had a great energy about us,” Bucks center Brook Lopez said.

 With two All-Stars on each side and both coaching staffs having represented each conference at the league's midseason showcase last weekend, ESPN grabbed this game for a national broadcast in the late-night window.
 The crowd, including plenty of Bucks fans, matched the moment.

-Towns spent most of the game aggressively attacking the basket, but when the Wolves needed it most he went outside and sank back-to-back 3-pointers to bring them to 98-92.

 Beasley, the streaky corner shooter who spent two-plus seasons with the Wolves before going to Utah in the Gobert trade two summers ago and switching teams twice more, didn't take a single shot in the first half.
-He made four 3-pointers in the third, fueling a 23-4 run over a 4:41 stretch and striking a pose after the fourth one with a backside wiggle to accentuate the 87-70 lead.
+Rivers even held up the stat sheet in the locker room to emphasize that problem, and ball movement was the key to the rally.
+Beasley made four 3-pointers in the third, fueling a 23-4 run over a 4:41 stretch and striking a pose after the fourth one with a backside wiggle to accentuate the 87-70 lead.

+“That opens up the door to perform well down the stretch, where guys aren’t just randomly expected to make a shot,” Lillard said.

-These teams emerged from the All-Star break in decidedly different situations, with the Wolves in this unfamiliar position atop the West and the Bucks — though still solidly in third place in the East — trying to find their footing under Rivers after the surprising midseason switch.
+The Bucks, though still solidly in third place in the Eastern Conference, are trying to find their footing under Rivers after the surprising midseason switch.
 Three-time All-Star Khris Middleton missed his sixth straight game with a sprained left ankle, further hampering the effort.

 Lillard, who was the All-Star Game MVP and 3-point shooting contest champ last weekend, has yet to find his groove next to Antetokounmpo on his new team.
 He entered the evening shooting 34.1% from 3-point range, the second-lowest rate in his 12 seasons in the NBA, and went just 2 for 8 in this game.

+“You have to be able to lean on your defense down the stretch and our guys are starting to believe that,” Rivers said.

-The Wolves played their first of seven straight home games, an advantage muted a bit by the fact that six of them are smashed into back-to-back nights.
+The Wolves, who played their first of seven straight home games, showed the dreaded post-break rust for most of the game.

+“Probably came out in the second half a little too comfortable, I feel like,” Edwards said.

 UP NEXT

-Bucks: Host Philadelphia on Sunday.
+Bucks: Visit Philadelphia on Sunday.
 Rivers coached the 76ers the previous three seasons.

 AP NBA: https://apnews.com/hub/NBA